-Jane Austen was born in the United Kingdom in the late 18th century women had limited educational opportunities.
+Jane Austen was born in the United Kingdom in 1775.
+In the late 18th century women had limited educational opportunities.
 She lived in Hampshire which is in the south-east England her whole life.
 She hardly ever ventured beyond that corner of the country.

 Jane was a very bookish child.
 Her family disapproved of her excessive erudition.
-It was off putting to suitors.
+It was off-putting to suitors.
 A woman who was too clever would likely neglect her housewifery.

 In those days almost everyone married.
 The legal age of marriage was 12.
 But very few people wed that young.
 Girls married from their mid teens to their early 20s.
 Males tended to marry anywhere from their late teens to late 20s.
 If a woman was unmarried at 25 people would say she was ‘an old maid’.
 In this case ‘maid’ meant ‘virgin’.
 She was seen to have failed.
 Very few men would be willing to marry a woman of that age.

 Divorce was extremely rare back then.
 It was a very protracted and costly legal process.
 It was considered to be an utter disgrace.
-It did not matter is a woman’s husband committed adultery.
+It did not matter if a woman’s husband committed adultery.
 If she divorced him she would be shamed too.
 Therefore a woman’s choice of husband was critical.
 She would probably marry only once.
 If she made an ill-judged decision in choosing her husband she was ruined.
 Leaving him was very difficult.

 Girls received less schooling than boys at the time.
 All higher education was closed to females.
 The jobs that women did were almost always worse paid than those men did.
 A woman was thus financially dependent on a man.